 Fun fact, when a house is initially framed, it will feel smaller than it actually is.
 However, once contractors close off the interior wall, you’ll see more definition on the home’s inside.
 At that point, the home begins to feel larger.
-So a small room may feel relatively larger by the time the finished flooring goes in towards the end.

 A roof doesn’t only protect you from the harmful elements outside.
 It can also help keep the interior parts of your house warm.

 Roofs include many components like trusses, rafters, plywood decking, or rolled roofing.